CovIWAd/coviwad_documents/README.md

 `docker compose up`

 After the services have started, the database should be available thanks to the command : `docker exec -it covid-postgres-documents psql -U postgres`
-Then connect to the database '\c documents-covid'
+Then connect to the database '\c documents_covid'

 **If there is no table named "documents" : copy/paste the content of `./sql/create-tables.sql`**